flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

   );
 {% endprettify %}

-You may have used a `Grid` in Xamarin.Forms to implement widgets that overlay other widgets.
+You might have used a `Grid` in Xamarin.Forms to implement widgets that overlay other widgets.
 In Flutter, you accomplish this with the `Stack` widget.

 This sample creates two icons that overlap each other.